The Paul O'Grady Show: The Paul O'Grady Players annual pantomime

-Jo Brand is the only celebrity who appeared in the panto every year.
+Jo Brand was the only celebrity who appeared in the panto every year.
 O'Grady thanked Brand for her appearance in every annual panto on the show after the fifth and final panto on 14 December 2009.

 The pantomime did not return in the 2013 revival.

 Guest appearances

 The Paul O'Grady Show appeared in a series 3 episode of The Catherine Tate Show, where Tate's character Joannie "Nan" Taylor made an appearance.
 Originally she acted very sweet, but later revealed her true colours.
 When O'Grady mentioned that they had replaced Joannie's old chair with a new one and placed it in her flat, she became enraged at them for intruding her flat.
 Nan started swearing and walked off the set, much to the disgust of O'Grady.

 The show made a brief appearance in the Doctor Who episode "The Stolen Earth".